setms/book/docs/requirements/digest.md

 - **System requirements** describe the requirements for a system that consists of multiple subsystems.
   An **external interface requirement** describes the connection between the system and other systems, hardware, or users.
+  Some people use this term to refer to what we here label functional requirements.
 - **User requirements** describe goals or tasks the users must be able to perform with the product to realize the business requirements.
   Most systems support multiple user classes, as well as other stakeholders, like legal officers and developers.